getodk/docs/docs/entities-intro.rst

 For many contexts, workflow needs are so specific and dynamic that a platform like ODK offers many benefits.
 Once you have defined your workflow in ODK, the forms you have built can become the standard, specialized way to support others in your field.

-With Entities, is ODK now like Airtable/Notion/Monday.com/AppSheet?
+With Entities, is ODK now like Airtable/Notion/AppSheet?
 ---------------------------------------------------------------------

 All of these are examples of tools that make it possible to define data tables and provide different kinds of views on top of those data tables.
 Some differences between these platforms and ODK:

 * ODK is designed with offline contexts in mind.
 Most of the other mentioned tools either need connectivity or have limited offline modes.
-* ODK is designed for contexts in which field workers are separate individuals or in a very different mode than when they are in the office.
-Forms encode workflows to help field workers complete their tasks.
-Forms use constraints, field types, relevance, etc to limit and guide what can happen in the field.
-In contrast, the data management tools described above use a data-first model and although they are getting more and more features to define forms on top of data models, these are typically less powerful and less separate from the corresponding data model as they are in ODK.
+* ODK forms encode workflows to help field workers complete their tasks.
+Forms use constraints, field types, relevance, etc to limit and guide what form users can do.
+They also can use a broad range of dynamic question types and appearances.
+In contrast, the data management tools described above use a data-first model and although they are getting more and more features to define forms on top of data models, these are typically less powerful and more tightly linked to the corresponding data model than they are in ODK.
 The other tools tend to shine in high-trust teams with individuals who define their own data views and modify data tables directly.
 * ODK can be used to support large-scale, time-bound efforts like mass vaccination campaigns.
 This requires many field users active for a short amount of time.
 The other tools mentioned usually base their pricing model on the number of end users which is not well-suited to those kinds of efforts.

 ODK remains closer to surveying platforms but Entities give it workflow automation functionality.